-Carbon dioxide removal (CDR) refers to a portfolio of techniques that are used to remove greenhouse gasses from the atmosphere and lock them away permanently in secure reservoirs.
-CDR specifically references techniques that remove carbon dioxide from the atmosphere.
+Carbon dioxide removal (CDR) refers to a portfolio of techniques that are used to remove greenhouse gases from the atmosphere and lock them away permanently in secure reservoirs.

 CDR is now considered to be an essential component of successful strategies for limiting warming to 1.5 - 2 °C. Meeting this target will require increasing reliance on CDR technologies in addition to a rapid transition to low/zero carbon energy sources.

-Examples of CDR methods include: Macroalgal Cultivation, Ocean Alkalinity Enhancement (OAE), Coastal Blue Carbon (CBC), Direct Air and Ocean Capture (DAC/DOC), and Ocean Fertilization (OF).
+Examples of CDR methods include: Macroalgal Cultivation, Ocean Alkalinity Enhancement , Coastal Blue Carbon , Direct Air Capture, Direct Ocean Removal, and Ocean Fertilization (OF).